i-MSCP/plugins/incubator/PhpSwitcher/README.md

 ## Setup new PHP versions

-At first, you must download, configure, compile and install the PHP versions which you want make available for your customers.
-You can either do the job manually, or by using the PHP compiler ( recommended ) that is shipped with this plugin ( see below ).
+At first, you must download, configure, compile and install the PHP versions which you want to make available for your customers.
+You can either do the job manually, or use the PHP compiler ( **recommended** ) that is shipped with this plugin ( see below ).

 ### PHP compiler